Fade an Image to Color in Photoshop Faster with Live Gradients

 In the Layers panel, the image appears on its own layer above the Background layer.

-Related tutorial: How to Extend an Image with Generative Expand
+Related tutorial: How to extend an image with Generative Expand

 Step 4: Select the Gradient Tool

-Select the Gradient Tool from the toolbar.
+To fade the image to color, select the Gradient Tool from the toolbar.

 Step 5: Choose the Foreground to Transparent gradient